MiguelP4lacios/La_Haus_broker/README.md

 ## Pattern Design

-We have decided to use the Bloc pattern, based on the Model View Controller, which make or application organized, scalable and easy to mantein.
+We have decided to use the Bloc pattern, based on the Model View Controller, which make or application organized, scalable and easy to mantain.

 <img width="100%" src="https://i.imgur.com/i1IrsOE.jpg">